crawl/crawl/crawl-ref/docs/crawl_manual.rst

 ( Missiles
 ========================================

-If you would rather pick off monsters from a safe distance, you will need missiles for your sling, bow or other appropriate launcher.
-Several kinds of missiles, such as javelins, are effective when simply thrown; other kinds require you to wield an appropriate device to inflict worthwhile damage.
+If monsters are disobligingly distant, you can use missiles to weaken (or kill!) them from afar.
+You'll find a variety of type, ranging from simple stones and piercing javelins to sophisticated darts covered in many types of poisons.
 Upon impact, missiles may become destroyed.
 The chance for this to occur depends on the type of missile.

-The 'F' and 'f' commands can be used to fire or throw a missile.
-For launchers, the default ammo to be fired is shown next to your launcher, or optionally in the main "quiver" display below your launcher.
-Ammo (as well as many other items, spells, and abilities) can fill this quiver as well.
+The 'F' and 'f' commands can be used to throw a missile.
+The default type to be thrown (which 'f' will launch) is shown in the "quiver" display below your weapon.
+Many other items, spells, and abilities can fill this quiver as well.

 See Appendix `5.
 Inscriptions`_ for inscriptions which let you fine-tune the list of items to choose from.
 See also the Missiles section of